Master of Arts in Writing

 The School of Creative and Professional Writing’s low-residency Master of Arts in Writing is a post-baccalaureate, 35-credit graduate degree that emphasizes the practice of writing and is appropriate for those wishing to receive advanced instruction in writing for its intrinsic value and/or gain professional writing skills to advance established careers or to shift into a new career path as a professional writer.
 The MAW differs from the MFA in that the MAW is not a terminal degree.
 The MAW offers two tracks: creative writing and professional writing.

 Students may begin the program in spring, summer, or fall.
-For the six-month spring and fall semesters, the School of Writing recommends that students plan to spend about 25 hours a week in study, which includes reading and original writing.
-Students enrolled in the nine-month summer semester should plan to spend about 12 hours a week.
+For the six-month spring and fall semesters, the School of Writing recommends that students plan to spend about 25 hours a week reading and writing during the independent study.
+Students enrolled in the nine-month summer semester should plan to spend about 12 hours a week writing and reading during the independent study.

 Residencies take place in Louisville for the six-month spring and fall semesters.
 Students enrolling in the nine-month summer semester have the option of attending the spring Louisville residency or the summer residency, which is held in an international location.